My Planning Process for Your Estate Plan

 Prior to any consultation, you will receive confirmation of your meeting date and time, and a few simple worksheets to complete and bring with you to your appointment.
 My planning process starts with a one to two hour initial consultation meeting.
 In this meeting, we work together to determines your wishes, desires, needs, and concerns, answer your questions, and outline various estate planning options that are available.

-If the joint decision is made at the end of the consultation meeting between you and me to engage me to prepare your estate plan, then an Engagement Letter is signed, and a deposit of one-half of the agreed upon fixed fee based on the initial level of planning desired is paid.
+If the joint decision is made at the end of the consultation meeting between you and me to engage me to prepare your estate plan, than I will quote you a fee.
+I will then provide you “homework” either in a binder or through a secure Dropbox folder.
+I will also provide an Engagement Letter for you to review and sign when you return for the next meeting (i.e the Plan Design Meeting).

 Step Two: Week 2 or Week 3 – The Plan Design Meeting

-If a Plan Design is scheduled, you will meet with me and review your homework assignment.
+At your schedule Plan Design Meeting, we will sign the Engagement Letter, and you will pay me one-half of the planning fees.
+We will then go over your homework worksheets to design your estate plan.
 More questions will be asked and answered, and I will both clarify your answers and work together with you to complete the design of your estate plan.
 Any special customization for your particular situation is also covered in this meeting.
-Unless you have to add additional planning options than those originally contemplated in your Engagement Letter, no additional monies are owed at the end of this meeting.

 Step Three: Week 3 or Week 4 – The Signing Meeting

 The remaining payment of any legal fees is due at the end of the Signing Meeting.
-All of your legal documents will be scanned and stored on my computer system, and a copy of all signed documents will be provided on a flash drive for easy storage and distribution by you to anyone who needs a copy.
-You will also receive one or more Word documents on your flash drive that contain blank forms that you can use to maintain many parts of your estate plan in the future without having to come back into my office in the future.
+All of your legal documents will be scanned and stored on my computer system, and a copy of all signed documents will be provided to you in a secure fashion so that you can have them to distribute to anyone who needs a copy.
+You will also receive one or more Word documents that are blank forms that you can use to maintain many parts of your estate plan in the future without having to come back into my office in the future.

 I am as close as your telephone, fax, or e-mail, when it comes to scheduling a free one-hour initial consultation.
 I am generally available during office hours, and usually can return after-hours calls, faxes and emails by the next business day.